nickklos10/COP3503/README.md

 3) Compile the Java file using the javac command: javac YourFileName.java

-   Replace YourFileName.java with the name of your Java file.
-This command will compile your Java code and generate a .class file in the same directory.
+   Replace YourFileName.java with the name of one of the Java files.
+This command will compile the Java code and generate a .class file in the same directory.

 4) Run the compiled Java file using the java command: java YourFileName